dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 It requests the date of the verification and the available evidence to be present in the issued assertion.

-Note: the RP does not need to explictely request the `trust_framework` field as it is a mandatory element of the `verified_claims` Claim.
+Note: the RP does not need to explicitly request the `trust_framework` field as it is a mandatory element of the `verified_claims` Claim.

 The RP may also dig one step deeper into the structure and request certain data to be present within every `evidence`.
 A single entry is used as prototype for all entries in the result array: